apache/pekko-projection/docs/src/main/paradox/getting-started/setup-your-app.md

 # Setup your application

-Add the Akka Projections core library to a new project.
+Add the Apache Pekko Projections core library to a new project.
 This isn't strictly required, because as we add other dependencies in the following steps it will transitively include core as a dependency, but it never hurts to be explicit.

 @@dependency [sbt,Maven,Gradle] {